csh-cristianbravolillo/EPP-CMU-Thesis/README.md

 Ubuntu 13.10.
 In theory, you may be able to use it in any TeX-capable distribution, although it has not been tested extensively in any other platform than Ubuntu 13.10.

+In Ubuntu, you should install the following packages BEFORE trying to do
+anything:

+	% sudo apt install texlive textlive-latex-extra texlive-publishers

+In other Linux distros, you should use the corresponding install command (e.g., yum, aptitude, etc.)

 ### License